-Figure 6-2 – The relationship between VR service and current IPTV related Recs
+Figure 6-2 – The relationship between VR service and current IPTV related Recommendations

-6.4 VR Service in IPTV Functional Architecture
+6.4 Enabling VR Service base on IPTV functional architecture

 [Editor’s Note]: During Q13/16 meeting (Geneva, 10-21 July 2023), it is suggested that the requirement study should include the consideration on implementation of IPTV VR service relied on open IPTV architecture (LSFA).
 More contributions are expected.

+As a video streaming service similar to Linear TV and VoD, VR service involves the addition of VR service functional blocks based on the IPTV functional architecture defined in [ITU-T Rec Y.1910].
+Support requirements for the existing functional blocks are also required.
+As shown in Figure 6-3 , the dark green blocks represent the newly added VR service modules, while the yellow blocks indicate the blocks that need to be enhanced for VR service.